Commission on Accreditation in Physical Therapy Education (CAPTE)

 The CAPTE website includes a directory of accredited Doctor of Physical Therapy (DPT) programs, as well as information about accreditation standards and program status.
 Students can use this site to verify whether a program is accredited and learn more about the quality and legitimacy of different programs.

 This resource is important for kinesiology students because attending an accredited program is required to become a licensed physical therapist.
 Without accreditation, a degree may not meet professional requirements.
-Students should use CAPTE to confirm accreditation status before applying and cross-check programs they find through other resources like PTCAS.
+Students should use CAPTE to confirm accreditation status before applying and cross-check programs they find through other resources such as PTCAS.

 Using CAPTE to Verify Program Accreditation